Lucyjpjones/wean-cuisine/testing.md

 **9. Deleting recipe**
 - I logged in as a variety of different users to check that the delete button was only visible on the recipes the specific user had added.

-- I clicked on the 'Delete' button on the recipe cards to test that I was correctly presented with a modal for a delete confirmation.
+- I clicked on the 'Delete' button on the recipe cards to test that I was correctly presented with a modal for delete confirmation.
 I then clicked the 'delete' button on the modal and checked if the recipe card had been removed.

 **10. Link to cuisine page**
 - I clicked on the 'Cuisines' link within the dropdown menu to check that I was correctly navigated to the cuisine page.
 This was checked from all pages of the site.